Krishna-Developer5000/Sample-Operating-System/README.md

 4. Finish the installation wizard.
 5. Go to Step 2 to run the OS.

 WARNING: Do not edit kernel.c or boot.asm as it could corrupt your system.
-If you want to edit, consider using somebody you know who knows NASM and C, then change it.
-Otherwise, Understand the code.
+If you want to edit, understand the code.

 This is optional.
 But if you want to have Git Installed, follow these steps:
 1. In your search engine, type 'Git Download' (or go to this direct link: https://git-scm.com/downloads)